-- 9.1 All maintenance issues should be carried out with the guiding principle that they should ensure that conditions are as similar as possible for both sides throughout the match. - 9.2 Law 9.1.3 shall not apply and is replaced by: A light roller must be available.
+9.1 All maintenance issues should be carried out with the guiding principle that they should ensure

+9.2 Law 9.1.3 shall not apply and is replaced by: A light roller must be available.
 Rollers heavier than 254kg are prohibited.